Audition for Fun Home

 PARENT'S NOTE: Fun Home contains mature themes, and while the children are not onstage for much of the mature content, parental discretion is advised.

-Note to out of town sign ups: Gloriana Musical Theatre is a non-profit, amateur community theatre.
-We do not provide stipends for our actors or housing.
+Note to out of town sign ups: Gloriana Musical Theatre is a non-equity community theatre.
+We cannot provide housing or pay.
 Small gas stipend provided.
 Please consider this before filling out an audition form.
 Thank you.

 ALISON A lesbian cartoonist, 43 years old; narrator; now a self-aware adult, she is able to reflect insightfully on her own life and her relationship with her father before his tragic death; must be a strong singer who can move seamlessly in vocal quality from speech to song.
 Female, 35-50 (Vocal Range: low E to light belt C sharp, Alto, Belter)